The best camera drones in 2024: take your photography & video to the skies

 Reasons to avoid

-You want a drone that can fly itself: The HoverAir X1 is designed to follow you using AI, and it do so very well – brilliantly, in fact, considering it's all done with the main camera.
+✅ You want a drone that can fly itself: The HoverAir X1 is designed to follow you using AI, and it does its job very well.

 When I first tried it, this drone surprised me with its sensibly safe design, and by how the AI could simply follow me, taking off and landing on my own hand.
 After initial set up, I didn't even need my phone to do it – there is a combination of a speaker inside so voices reassure you that you've asked for the right thing and simple buttons on the frame.

 Think of it as an angel on your shoulder which can be passed between family members and follow them running, cycling, or undertaking any activity.
-An unusal drone, but amazing.
+An unusual drone, but amazing.

 Choosing this drone does involve making a slight compromise when it comes to flight time and range; you can choose to fly it with your phone (wi-fi range) or just let the drone do the flying, but the resolution and flight time doesn't match even most ultralights.
 That said, it's not only cheaper and smarter but the caged propellors are notably safer than other drones.